-But before you put pen to paper (or your fingers to the keyboard), make sure you read over the Google My Business Description Guidelines.
+Before you put pen to paper (or your fingers to the keyboard), make sure you read over the Google My Business Description Guidelines.
 Google gives you a brief outline of what you can and can’t include in your Google My Business description and then links to an even longer document that contains more detailed guidelines.
-It’s important you adhere to these rules because Google does review your Google My Business description.
+It’s important you adhere to these rules because Google will review your Google My Business description.

 I recommend that you write out several versions of your Google My Business description so you can have a few backups just in case one is rejected by Google—or in case you feel one isn’t grabbing the attention of prospective customers and you want to switch the description out at some point.
 Be sure to read all the business description guidelines (shown below) so you know what you can (and can’t) include in your Google My Business description.

 First, think about the one to two keywords you want to optimize your business description for.
 Make sure you use those keywords early in the paragraph and then talk about what makes your business stand out and explain why people should visit your business.